liliandayanacruz/YoloMacroinvertebrates/README.md

-# YoloV3 custom training video
+# YoloV3 custom
-En este proyecto se presenta el entrenamiento con tu propio dataset para YOLOv3
+In this project we presented a train model of Yolo V3 for a custom dataset (Macroinvertebrates)

-## Artículo original:
+## Original paper:
 https://pjreddie.com/media/files/papers/YOLOv3.pdf

-# Implementación:
+# Implementation:

 ### Crear entorno en conda